 How to send your transcripts to Ohio State:

 Your high school counselor can upload the transcripts / documents / official copies of examination certificates using Common App, Naviance or other secure electronic delivery service.

 Your high school counselor can email the transcripts to firstname.lastname@example.org.

 If electronic submission is not possible, please mail your official transcripts to our express mail address.

 Foreign language documents must be translated into English by the issuing institution, an authorized translator or a teacher of the language.
 Any additional requirements will be posted to your Applicant Center, so be sure to check your application status regularly after you've applied.

 Official ACT or SAT scores

-We must receive your official ACT or SAT score sent directly from the testing agency.
+We must receive your official ACT or SAT score sent electronically directly from the testing agency.
 Scores from transcripts will not be considered.
 Read more about score requirements in STEP 1.